-CloudStack provides API access to attach user data to a deployed VM.
+CloudStack provides API access to attach up to 32KB of user data to a deployed VM.
 Deployed VMs also have access to instance metadata via the virtual router.

 User data can be accessed once the IP address of the virtual router is known.
 Once the IP address is known, use the following steps to access the user data: